Codecademy/docs/content/kotlin/concepts/arrays/arrays.md

 ---
 Title: 'Arrays'
-Description: 'Arrays are collections of items of the same data-type with 0-based indexing that are stored at contiguous memory locations.`
+Description: 'Arrays are collections of items of the same data-type with 0-based indexing that are stored at contiguous memory locations.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'